By Guest Contributor Antiq Hawk

 The purpose the tie is to provide a line of emphasis.
 Its obelisk shape lets the eye track vertically.
 When we and a pocket square into the mix, then we have something of an isosceles triangle moving along the torso and this geometric pattern greatly relaxes our mind.

 Belts are no longer a matter of utility but are rather an accessory which enhances the accent marks of an outfit.
-The best rule in belts is to match the color with the shoes.
+The best rule in belts is to match the color with the shoes, and don't forget your watch strap.
+If you are interested in improving your wardrobe any more, take a look at these great watch straps from Paul Twice.

 The more handcrafted the better, the more coordinated to the color and fabric the better.
 There is a delightful trend, particularly in the west coast, to wear sneakers with suits.
 While purists decry this, as a trend, and it is truly a trend, there is little harm in going for casual footwear to make the occasional iconoclastic statement.